MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/ServiceAccounts/README.md

 "ConnectionString": "Server=192.168.5.18;Database=MusicStore;Integrated Security=True;MultipleActiveResultSets=True;Connect Timeout=30"
 ```

-Then run inside a container started with a credential spec:
+After rebuilding the container image with the new connection string in place, a container instance can be run using a credential spec file which allows the web app to authenticate with the SQL server as if it were the gMSA account.

 ```powershell
 docker run -p 80:80 -h WebApplication1 --security-opt "credentialspec=file://WebApplication1.json" -it musicstore-iis cmd